Procurement Specialist Salary

 Popular Skills for Procurement Specialist

-Survey results imply that Procurement Specialists deploy a deep pool of skills on the job.
-Most notably, skills in Contract Negotiation, Contract Management, People Management, and Project Management are correlated to pay that is above average, with boosts between 10 percent and 16 percent.
-Skills that seem to negatively impact pay include Accounts Payable, Inventory Management, and Microsoft Office.
+Procurement Specialists seem to require a rather large skill set.
+Most notably, skills in Contract Negotiation, Contract Management, People Management, and Project Management are correlated to pay that is above average, with boosts between 10 percent and 17 percent.
+Skills that seem to negatively impact pay include Accounts Payable, Microsoft Office, and Inventory Management.
 Most people experienced in Procurement also know Negotiation and Contract Management.

 Pay by Experience Level for Procurement Specialist